 The ECB’s move puts it in sync with other central banks around the world that have been taking a dovish tack, including the Bank of Canada earlier this week.
 The ECB also cut its growth and inflation estimates for 2019 as well as those for 2020 and 2021, raising alarm bells for investors once again over global growth.

-The growth concerns weighed on banking shares in the U.S., which helped push the benchmark S&P 500 index to its lowest level since Feb 14.
+The growth concerns weighed on banking shares in the United States, which helped push the benchmark S&P 500 index to its lowest level since Feb.
+14.

-The euro weakened to a four-month low of 1.1216 and the dollar rose against a basket of major currencies after the ECB announcement.
+The euro weakened to a low of 1.1204, its lowest since June 2017, and the dollar rose against a basket of major currencies after the ECB announcement.

-The global growth worries overshadowed generally solid economic data in the U.S. on the labor market and worker productivity.
+The global growth worries overshadowed generally solid economic data on the U.S. labor market and worker productivity.
 Non-farm payrolls data will be released on Friday.

 The ECB move also sent prices on U.S. Treasury bonds higher, with 10-year yields hitting their lowest in a week.